بررسی تعاملات بین گونهای بخش زیرزمینی در کشت مخلوط گیاه سویا (Glycine max (L) Merrill) و دانسیاه (Guizotia abyssinica Cass)

 Conclusion

-Increasing the significance of the percentage of nitrogen derived from the atmosphere and the other activity of Niger root as a complementary plant in intercropping cultivation ratios can play an essential role in the dynamics of underground sector interactions intercropping cultivation patterns.
-In addition to the above results and based on the total microbial activity of the soil, the complementary structure of Niger and Soybean root in intercropping cultivation can affect the ability of interspecific competition in intercropping cultivation by distinguishing ecological niche even in a short period.
+Increasing the significance of nitrogen derived from the atmosphere and the other activity of niger root as a complementary plant in intercropping cultivation ratios can play an essential role in the dynamics of underground sector interactions intercropping cultivation patterns.
+In addition to the above results and based on the total microbial activity of the soil, the complementary structure of niger and soybean root in intercropping cultivation can affect the ability of interspecific competition in intercropping cultivation by distinguishing ecological niche even in a short period.

 کلیدواژهها [English]